magj3k/BeatGame/README.md

 - add countdown into fight mode
 - moving projectiles
 - make it so that you can't walk through a raised jumppad
-- make it so that raised spikes mean you get hit, not just when they come up